robinbraemer/draft-minecraft-k8s/README.md

 Give all Proxy Pods these labels:
 - label `minekube-resource=proxy`
 - and label `minekube-proxyNetName` set to the desired ProxyNet name

-Optional Fields:
-- description: The description of the ProxyNet.

-*Note: A ProxyNet is a concept and not an actual Custom Resource, it only exists in form of the `minekube-proxyNetName` label on each Proxy Pod.*
+*Note: A ProxyNet is a concept and exists in form of `minekube-proxyNetName` labels on each Proxy Pod.*

 ## Proxy